AtmolanderMimi/basm/book/src/relative-code.md

-number# Writing Relative Code
+# Writing Relative Code

-Onto the last remaining chip of knowlege that basm requires: Harvesting the Power of Relative Code!
+Onto the last remaining chip of knowledge that basm requires: Harvesting the Power of Relative Code!
 Remember at the very start of this book, where I said that every memory access is static unless otherwise stated?
 Well, this chapter is about stating you don't want static accessing and would much prefer write relative logic.
 Sometimes static addressing is either less efficient, harder or simply impossible to use for certain problems.